 There is a requirement to report your Benefits in Kind on the form and record these benefits of employment on your self-assessment return, therefore there will be additional tax to pay in this respect.

 If you believe that additional tax may be due relating to a particular expense, we suggest that you contact a member of the Intouch contractor accountancy services to discuss whether or not you still wish to claim the expense through the company.

 What if I only have reimbursable business expenses and no Benefits in Kind?

 You will not require a copy of a P11D form as there are no benefits in Kind to report.

 The company, however, is still obliged to confirm to HMRC that there are no Benefits in Kind to report and no Class 1A National Insurance to pay as part of the P11D process.

-Once you are satisfied that the information on the P11D is correct, Intouch, as your tax agents, will submit these forms on your behalf in time for the annual 6th July deadline.
+Once you are satisfied that the information on the P11D is correct, Intouch, as your contractor accounting tax specialists, will submit these forms on your behalf in time for the annual 6th July deadline.

 What happens if I do not complete a P11D?

 Completing a P11D for a director and employees who are in receipt of company benefits or expenses is a necessity and there are serious consequences for failing to comply including penalties based on a percentage of lost revenue.